ArashAh/version_control_workshop/part-4.md

 ## Pull request - without conflicts resolved

-25. **Update and commit to the branch:**
+20. **Update and commit to the branch:**
     - Make sure you are in your branch
     ```bash
-    git switch collab-br2
+    git switch collab-br
     ```
-    - Open `demo.txt` and add: “Input 3 to collab-br2 by collaborator, development continues regardless of the main’s status”
+    - Open `demo.txt` and add: “Input 7 to collab-br by collaborator, development continues regardless of the main’s status.”
     - Add and commit:
     ```bash
     git add .
-    git commit -m "commit 3 to collab-br2 by collaborator"
+    git commit -m "commit 7 to collab-br by collaborator"
     ```

-26. **Push changes:**
+21. **Push changes:**
     ```bash
     git push
     ```

-27. **Initiate a pull request on GitHub:**
+22. **Initiate a pull request on GitHub:**
-    - Send a pull request to merge `collab-br2` into `main`.
+    - Send a pull request to merge `collab-br` into `main`.

 ## Admin

-28. **Resolve conflicts on GitHub:**
+23. **Resolve conflicts on GitHub:**

      ❓ What is the difference between this and the previous pull request?